 Geneva, Switzerland - two weeks

 This subject examines the place of international institutions within the international legal order, considering their structure, normative underpinnings, and activities.
-It focuses on inter-governmental organisations but also considers non-governmental organisations and the role of civil society and national governments in both types of institutions.
+It focuses on inter-governmental organisations but also considers non-governmental organisations and the role of civil society and national governments in both types of institution.
 It considers how international institutions reflect conflicting notions of fragmentation and unity in international law.
 Principal topics to be covered include:

 - The complex role of international institutions in the development of international law and global governance